Welcome back to campus and to Spring 2014!

 Director of Counseling Services

 Kyle is an alumnus of St. Mary's, where she majored in psychology.
 She completed her Master's degree at Johns Hopkins University and earned her doctorate in counseling psychology with a specialization in counselor education from Argosy University.
-Kyle is licensed as a mental health therapist and supervisor in the state of Maryland and is a national certified counselor.
+Kyle is a psychologist and licensed clinical professional counselor and supervisor in the state of Maryland and is a national certified counselor.
 She returned to St. Mary's College in 2008 as a member of the Counseling Services team.
 She is a generalist who incorporates a variety of theoretical frameworks into her practice, which allows her to work effectively with students who are experiencing a range of symptoms, including anxiety, depression, bipolar disorder, eating disorders, and substance abuse, in addition to everyday challenges and stresses of college life.
 Kyle enjoys working with students in individual, couple's, and group settings to help students achieve their goals at St. Mary's and beyond.
 The college years are a time of great opportunity and growth for students.
 She works with students in order to help them reach their full potential as students and as individuals.

 Dr. Katie Daly, PhD, Licensed Psychologist